Should I extend my mortgage to lower my monthly costs?

 What are the pros and cons of extending your mortgage term?

-Here are the pros and cons you should consider when weighing up whether to extend your mortgage term.
+Here are the advantages and disadvantages you should consider when weighing up whether to extend your mortgage term:

 Pros